 If you want to escape the fog while you get your fitness on, head to Pacifica for a hike along the picturesque Sweeney Ridge.
-You’ll be walking through history along the way — passing through where Portola first discovered the San Francisco Bay in 1769, as well as the abandoned buildings from the 1950s Nike missile base (now you know!).
+You’ll be walking through history along the way — passing through where Portola first discovered the San Francisco Bay in 1769, as well as abandoned buildings from the 1950s-era Nike missile base (now you know!).
 And any Bay Area insider knows this is also home to the most scenic Taco Bell ever (but we much prefer Loco Tacos or Gorilla BBQ).

 Wait until after a rain storm to hike at Cataract Falls.
-You’ll want to make sure there’s space on your phone for plenty of photos — there are seven separate waterfalls ranging in height from 30-60ft.
+And you’ll want to make sure there’s space on your phone for plenty of photos — there are seven separate waterfalls ranging in height from 30-60ft.
 Yeah, it’s that incredible.
 This hike through the redwoods is easy enough for the whole family but hard enough to feel like you got in a good workout.
 Fuel up at Mana Bowls before heading home — you’ve earned it!

 There are over 150 miles of trails within Point Reyes National Seashore (that’s a lot, if you didn’t know).
 The Coast-Laguna Loop is our fave — you’ll hike five miles with views of the coast the entire time.
 It’s exposed, so be sure to pack sunscreen, a hat, and extra water.
 And if you’re looking for a bite before heading home, we suggest The Marshall Store for grilled oysters.